egovernments/DIGIT-Frontend/micro-ui/web/micro-ui-internals/packages/modules/workbench/README.md

 6 .
 Data push for any API based on schema

+7 .
+Json-edit-react to view and edit schema

 ### Mandatory changes to use Workbench module

 1 .
 Assuming core module is already updated with 1.5.38+ and related changes were taken